turnerchristian/mayden-challenges/1-1000-1/README.md

   Prints the numbers 0-1000-0 (every number inbetween), with 1000 only once and each number on a new line in:

-    1. The fewest PHP characters you can
+    1.The fewest PHP characters you can
     2. A unique way that no other team members have used

- I decided to use only PHP and not link to an external file or such as I thought it'd be more interesting.
+ I only did the 1st challenge and decided to only use PHP and not anything external to the file.